zebernst/bernsteinco/README.md

 Maria: Burlington Location info, Brainstrom CSS

 Zach: Top, Nav, & Footer; Excerpt about self;
+Also Zach: convert menu csv's to JSON and write PHP to read and use json

 Things needed for Form
 1. Drop down for which location